Saint Alexis des Monts, Quebec

 Set on Lake Sacacomie just 2 hours drive, or 45 minutes float plane ride from Montreal, Hotel Sacacomie has to be in one of the most enviable locations you will find.
 Set in bountiful forest with breathtaking views, the hotel gives it’s guests a wonderful wilderness experience whilst still retaining those creature comforts.

 The hotel is built like a giant log cabin and offers comfortable although not luxurious accommodation.
 A stay here is more about the whole experience, the outdoors, the fresh air and getting back to nature.Guests dine each day in the main restaurant, which offers good quality wholesome food rather than gourmet cuisine.
-There is also a cozy bar for post dinner tales or relaxation.
+There is also a cosy bar for post dinner tales or relaxation.

 A stay at Hotel Sacacomie offers a wealth of opportunities for new experiences from hiking the 65 kilometers of trails to discovering the 42 kilometer shoreline of the lake by kayak or motor boat.
 Enjoy a walk with a Native guide to discover Quebec’s First Nations, go fishing for red trout or small bass (seasonal) or enjoy horse riding trails.
 The children are very well catered for with the observation of bears and beavers being very popular as is the evening with wolves.
 At certain times there is also story telling in the hotel’s tepee as well.